Mathematics for Management I

 Online resources

-The syllabus (still in the finalization phase), the exercises with solution for TP sessions and the old exam questions with detailed correction are available on the Student Corner website.
-The solutions for the exercices of the TP become available only after the TP session.
+The syllabus (still in the finalization phase), the course slides, the exercises with solutions for the practical work sessions and the old exam questions with detailed corrections are available on the Student Corner website.
+The solutions for the practical work exercises will be made available only after the practical work has taken place.

 To review your prior knowledge, you can use the site https://www.auto-math.be